Real estate investment trusts (REITs) saw significant price drops after the Covid-19 pandemic hit.

-Investors seeking high dividend yields should look no further than Mid-America, considering this is one of the highest dividend yield multifamily housing REITs on the market.
+Investors seeking high dividend yields should look no further than Mid-America, with a dividend yield of 2.22 percent.

-his company’s mix of residential and commercial properties makes it an interesting choice for REIT investors.
+This company’s mix of residential and commercial properties makes it an exciting choice for REIT investors.

 American Campus Communities (NYSE: ACC)

-American Campus Communities is a a unique apartment REIT that focuses on student housing.
+American Campus Communities is a unique apartment REIT that focuses on student housing.

-They have a large portfolio of dorm-style apartments throughout the US.
+The company has an extensive portfolio of dorm-style apartments throughout the U.S.

-Despite this year’s economic challenges, this REIT does have a very strong business model.
+Despite this year’s economic challenges, this REIT does have a robust business model.

 Universities have a new influx of students every year that need housing, which helps keep their occupancy rates high.

-They also have a very strong dividend yield of 4.32 percent.
+The company also has a solid dividend yield of 3.82 percent.

 Should You Buy Apartment REITs?